 Add chicken broth slowly, deglazing pan to lift up all the dark bits on the bottom.
 These are very flavorful (unless they're burned), so don't discard.

-Add beef broth (alternatively, add two scoops beef Better Than Bouillon) and 2 cups water).
+Add wine, beef broth (alternatively, add two scoops beef Better Than Bouillon) and 2 cups water).
 Add bay leaf, sprigs of thyme (tied with twine if you have it--otherwise lay them on top.
 You'll scoop them out later), Worcestershire sauce, remaining 2 tbsp butter, and salt and pepper.
 Simmer 20-30 min until thickened.

 While soup is cooking those last 20-30 min, slice baguette and place on baking sheet.
 Brush with olive oil and bake until crisp, turning once.